73rd Raid Pavia-Venezia 2026: Official Entry List

 SKIER F3 – up to 150hp

 Entry-level ski boat class, engine limited to 150hp.
-One entry: Austrian competitor Wolfram Kittl aboard a Cyclone hull with Mercury power.
+One entry: Austrian Wolfram Kittl aboard a Cyclone hull with Mercury power.

 No.DriverCrewHullEngine